ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-gb.md

 ---
 title: Expose your app deployed on an OVHcloud Managed Kubernetes Service
 excerpt: Find out how to use and expose your app deployed on an OVHcloud Managed Kubernetes Service
-updated: 2024-09-11
+updated: 2024-09-23
 ---

 > [!warning]
-> The Loadbalancer section of this documentation is about "LoadBalancer for Managed Kubernetes.
-If you want to benefit from the new MKS LoadBalancing solution "Public Cloud LoadBalancer" based on Octavia LoadBalancer, please refer to [this page](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/).
+> The Loadbalancer section of this documentation is about "LoadBalancer for Managed Kubernetes Service.
+If you want to benefit from the new MKS LoadBalancing solution "Public Cloud LoadBalancer" based on Octavia LoadBalancer, please refer to [this page](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer).
 >
 > To force the usage of "LoadBalancer for Managed Kubernetes" in your MKS cluster, add this annotation `loadbalancer.ovhcloud.com/class: iolb` to your Kubernetes Service.
 >